Akin01/psi-mqtt-publisher/README.md

 ## Installation

-To install all library that used on this application, just type `pip install -r requirement` on core project.
+To install all library that used on this application, just type `pip install -r requirement.txt` on core project.

 Or if you are using `pipenv` package manager, just type `pipenv install` on core project.